dromotherm/blog/README.md

 ---
 layout: post
 title:  "Welcome !"
+author: surname
 lang: "en"
 ref: something
 date: AAAA-MM-DD
 categories: [project management, other category]
 ---
 ```
+The author field is used to make the link with staff-members, as defined in the [_staff-members](/_staff-members) directory.
+In pratice, the software scans the _staff-members directory to find files whose metadatas header includes a ref field equal to the value that the post writer has given to the author field.
+If the surname given in the post as no corresponding file in the _staff-members directory, the post will nevertheless be available for reading

-lang can be "fr", "en" or even something else.
-Make sure that the whole text of the post is in a single language
+The lang field can be "fr", "en" or even something else.
+Make sure that the whole text of the post is in a single language.

+If you don't want your post to be available in another language, just write a single file.

-For a single post available in french and english, you will have to create two files
+If you want a specific post to be available in french and english, you will have to create two files :
 - AAAA-MM-DD-name.markdown
 - AAAA-MM-DD-nameEn.markdown

 It is essential that both files have the same ref in the metadatas section

-date and categories are optional
+date and categories fields are optional

 ### structure